aliamerj/cloud-cup/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
-Please submit them via GitHub Issues.
+Please submit them via GitHub Issues. efer to the [Configuration Guide](https://cloud-cup.netlify.app/docs/5_contribute)

 ## Sponsors and Funding

 Cloud Cup is an early-stage project with immense potential.
 We’re actively seeking sponsors and funding to take Cloud Cup to the next level.
-- 💡 For sponsorship inquiries, please contact [aliamer19ali@gmail.com]
+Support the development of Cloud Cup by joining our membership program on [Patreon](patreon.com/AliAmer719).
+**Every contribution helps!**